2001: The story begins

 Over 100 sites

-With system installations at 116 customer sites worldwide, we continue our collaboration with the veterinary industry to deliver advanced imaging solutions for improved animal health.
+With system installations at over 140 customer sites worldwide, we continue our collaboration with the veterinary industry to deliver advanced imaging solutions for improved animal health.
 Our Standing Equine MRI paved the way for veterinary specific imaging solutions for your practice and today, Hallmarq’s small animal MRI solution and unique Standing Equine Leg CT, add to that initial success.

 Over 20 countries

 Since inception, Hallmarq’s aim has been to improve animal welfare and this key concept is still at the heart of all we do.
 A shared pride in our work, never losing our curiosity, and cultivating partnerships around the world are just some of the core values which we believe help drive our decision making.
 These shared values form the basis of our company culture and help define how we conduct ourselves and the relationships with our stakeholders.

 “Hallmarq recognises its responsibility to the environment and is committed to reducing our environmental impact while striving to improve our performance.”

 In addition to our passion for animal care, we strive to understand and embrace the challenge of caring for our planet.
 From shipping carbon neutral, to using recycled consumables and everything in between, we endeavour to minimise the impact of our business on the environment.

 We offset the annual CO2 emissions from our global travel and energy usage, to support projects that help combat climate change as well as caring for local communities.
 We’ve planted hundreds of native broadleaf trees at schools local to our UK offices, participated in beach cleans in a bid to reduce the plastic in our oceans and, latterly, supported reduced deforestation in Brazil through Carbon Footprint’s America’s Project.